Category trees

 • store_hash in path - string

-• Accept in header with default of application/json - string - required
+• Accept in header with default of application/json - string

 The MIME type of the response body.

-• tree_id in path - string - required
+• tree_id in path - integer

-The ID of the Category Tree.
+The ID of the category tree.

 • depth in query - integer